reportei/reportei-n8n-node/README.md

 The **Reportei** node offers the following _actions_ (operations):

-- **Create Report**: Create a marketing report, specifying the project, integrations, date ranges, and titles.
+- **Create Report**: Create a marketing report, specifying the project, integrations, date ranges, titles, and optionally select a template.
-- **Create Dashboard**: Create a custom dashboard linked to a project, with selected integrations and date ranges.
+- **Create Dashboard**: Create a custom dashboard linked to a project, with selected integrations, date ranges, and optionally select a template.
 - **Add Event to Timeline**: Insert a milestone or note into a project’s report timeline.

 The **Reportei Trigger** node supports these _events_ (webhooks):